 Areas shaded in gray, without brackets, represent suggested text that may be modified by the Facility to meet the needs of the Project.
 This is an example of the format.
 Ensure that any modified or added text is consistent with the Contract Documents.

-Areas not highlighted in gray, without brackets, shall not be altered without approval of the Office of the President.
+Areas not highlighted in gray, without brackets, shall not be altered without approval from the Office of the President.

 When addenda modify this form, the Bid Form must be reissued in its entirety.
 Note the revision or reissue date on each sheet of the revised Bid Form.